Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.dm.rst

 We start with some imports and by creating a Pyomo model we would like to debug.
 Usually the model is much larger and more comlicated than this.
-This particular system appeared when debugging a dynamic 1-D partitial differential-algebriac equation (PDAE) model representing a chemical looping combustion reactor.
+This particular system appeared when debugging a dynamic 1-D partitial differential-algebraic equation (PDAE) model representing a chemical looping combustion reactor.

 .. doctest::